TheSuranaverse/Microsoft-Future_Ready_Talent-Internship/Hot Queries & Solution/README.md

 2. Industry session videos not marked as completed issue?
 - Make sure you watch the complete video in one go, without buffering and internet issues.
 If possible do not watch in fullscreen, watch as it is given.
 Don't do anything at the end, till your website give prompt to click for `OK` button.
 Ty atleast 2-times.

-3. Hw to access "STUDENT DEVELOPER PACK"
+3. How to access "STUDENT DEVELOPER PACK"?
 - Go to your `Future Ready Learning` portal & there on the right hand side you will see a menu where you have to click on `Claim Student Developer Pack` and a request will be submitted.
 Refer to the images uploaded below for details.
 - **NOTE: Don't forget to add `Microsoft Azure` as a skill on your LinkedIn profile.**